Elon Musk settles SEC lawsuit over Twitter disclosures, $1.5 million fine imposed

 Ryan's departure followed clashes with other leaders at the agency over enforcement, people familiar with the matter have said.

-The SEC did not immediately respond to a request for comment over the settlement.
-A lawyer for Ryan did not immediately respond to a similar request.
+A lawyer for Ryan did not immediately respond to a request for comment on Monday.

 Musk's civil penalty is the largest in SEC history for the type of violation he was accused of, a person familiar with the settlement said.